Invasion of Minorca (1781): Invasion reality

 When news of the invasion got back to Britain about four weeks later, newspapers reported that the garrison consisted of some 5,660 men.
 However, of that number, 1,500 were members of the local militia, and 400 were civilian workers.
-Very few members of those groups actually went into the fort, except for a few members of the international business community the British had welcomed onto Menorca – North Africans, Jews, Greeks, etc. (Incidentally, the invaders expelled the remainder of the African and Jewish communities on 11 September, and various other foreign nationals shortly afterwards).
+Very few members of those groups actually went into the fort, except for a few members of the international business community the British had welcomed onto Minorca – North Africans, Jews, Greeks, etc. (Incidentally, the invaders expelled the remainder of the African and Jewish communities on 11 September, and various other foreign nationals shortly afterwards).
 Also, the number of soldiers included those captured elsewhere on the island by the invaders, so the real total of fighting men in the fort would be closer to 3,000 – and it seems that even that was an exaggeration to discourage the invaders.